strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.5 - 2020-10-02 =
+* FEATURE: When using the Stripe Gateway, you may now allow users to pay using Apple Pay, Google Pay, or Microsoft Pay depending on their browser.
+Enable this feature from the payment settings page.
+* FEATURE: Added Divi Builder compatibility.
+* FEATURE: Updated the Braintree Gateway class to be able to use the Braintree API for the pmpro_next_payment() function.
+Note, for performance reasons, you must call this method directly or enable it by hooking it up with code like `add_filter('pmpro_next_payment', array('PMProGateway_braintree', 'pmpro_next_payment'), 10, 3);`
+* FEATURE: Added ordermeta tables and functions.
+We will wait about a year for all users to upgrade before using these widespread.
+(Thanks, Mirco Babini)
+* ENHANCEMENT: The "short" version of the level cost text for a free level is now "Free" instead of "0.00 now".
+* ENHANCEMENT: Added a `get_original_subscription_order` method to the MemberOrder class.
+This will return the first order in a subscription when called from a recurring order.
+* ENHANCEMENT: Removed the old style license nags.
+* BUG FIX/ENHANCEMENT: Using microtime and a static counter int to make sure our order and discount codes are unique.
+In the past very high traffic sites could run into duplicates if two checkouts happened at the exact same second.
+* BUG FIX/ENHANCEMENT: Adjust order delete prompt to support other locales.
+* BUG FIX/ENHANCEMENT: Better handling of tax amounts in recurring payments, e.g. when using the PMPro VAT Tax add on.
+* BUG FIX/ENHANCEMENT: Optimized how often we hit the Stripe API when events on the checkout page could potentially update the price of checkout.
+* BUG FIX/ENHANCEMENT: The checkout_levels api call now takes `level` as param.
+* BUG FIX/ENHANCEMENT: No longer running sanitize_text_field on password fields.
+This would break passwords that had strings of characters resembling html tags.
+* BUG FIX/ENHANCEMENT: Now warning admins if the Stripe billing period is longer than 1 year.
+Billing periods greater than 1 year are not allowed by Stripe.
+* BUG FIX/ENHANCEMENT: Now detecting when a Stripe webhook is set up for an older version of the Stripe API and showing a notice with a link to update.
+* BUG FIX/ENHANCEMENT: Adding MAXFAILEDPAYMENTS=1 to PayPal add subscription requests.
+This tells PayPal to cancel a subscription after the first failed payment.
+In our experience, the automatic retries rarely worked well.
+This change fixes issues with subscriptions going out of sync or users retaining access to your site when their payment has failed.
+Members still receive the payment failed email, which prompts users to return to the site to renew.
+* BUG FIX/ENHANCEMENT: Fixing some issues where we are adding extra break tags into the password reset email.
+There are still some issues like this when using certain plugins.
+We are working on a general fix.
+* BUG FIX: Fixed MMPU compatibility when using discount codes.
+* BUG FIX: No longer filtering the wp login url when on wp-login.php.
+This fixes issues with iThemes Security 2FA.
+* BUG FIX: Fixed issues where the Stripe webhook was not being updated sometimes when clicking the button to update.
+* BUG FIX: Fixed some notices and warnings when using Braintree.
+* BUG FIX: Now resetting memberslist page number when changing shown level.
+* BUG FIX: Now ensuring that the discount code field updates, update the Request Button price.
+* BUG FIX: Fixed issue where non-pretty permalinks may break frontend password resets.
+* BUG FIX: Fixed invoice links on the account page.
+(Thanks, Mateusz Hołtyn)
+* BUG FIX: Fixed incorrect label "for" attribute for uninstall setting.
+* BUG FIX: Fixed issue where some free plugins distributed by PMPro would show warnings about requiring a Plus license.

 = 2.4.4 - 2020-09-02 =
 * BUG FIX: Fixed fatal error that sometimes occurred on the payment settings page when using PHP 5.6 or earlier.
 * BUG FIX: Fixed fatal errors that showed up on the frontend invoice page.